-Archaeological investigation work across the Order Limits has been undertaken, the scope of which was agreed with Northampton City Council (NCC) Archaeology Team.
+Archaeological investigation work across the Order Limits has been undertaken, the scope of which was agreed with Northamptonshire County Council (NCC) Archaeology Team.
 Based on the findings of the initial investigation works, a programme of mitigation will be devised, in consultation with NCC's Archaeology Team that will deliver mitigation acceptable to the Council.

-The commitment to construction phase archaeological mitigation acceptable to NCC, and set out in the Written Scheme of Investigation(s) would include provision for post-excavation analyses and dissemination of the results of the mitigation works, as well as for archiving of the project materials and records, as appropriate.
+The commitment to construction phase archaeological mitigation acceptable to NCC, and set out in the Written Scheme of Investigation(s) (to be delivered through a requirement within the DCO) would include provision for post-excavation analyses and dissemination of the results of the mitigation works, as well as for archiving of the project materials and records, as appropriate.

-If required, following the adoption of other proposed and agreed mitigation measures, written guidelines would be issued for adoption by all construction Contractors to avoid causing unnecessary damage to archaeological sites.
+If required, subject to the requirements of the WSI following the adoption of other proposed and agreed mitigation measures, written guidelines would be issued for adoption by all construction Contractors to avoid causing unnecessary damage to archaeological sites.
 This will include arrangements for calling upon retained professional support on the event that buried remains of potential archaeological interest (such as building remains, human remains and artefacts) should be discovered in areas not subject to archaeological monitoring.
 The guidance would make clear the legal responsibilities placed upon those who disturbed artefacts or human remains.